Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 ### Remove Collider

 1. Select the collider object.
-2. Select the mesh with the Simshape deformer.
+2. Select the mesh with the AdnSimshape deformer.
 3. Press the AdonisFX Shelf > Remove Collider Shelf Button ![Remove collider icon](images/adn_remove_collider.png) or go to the Edit Simshape submenu from the AdonisFX menu and press **Remove Collider**.

 ### Add Rest Collider